Bhagavata Sampradaya: Literary references

 References to Vāsudeva also occur in early Sanskrit literature.
 Taittiriya Aranyaka (X, i,6) identifies him with Narayana and Vishnu.
-Pāṇini, ca. 4th century BCE, in his Ashtadhyayi explains the word "Vāsudevaka" as a Bhakta (devotee) of Vāsudeva.
-At some stage during the Vedic period, Vāsudeva and Krishna became one deity or three distinct deities Vāsudeva-Krishna, Krishna-Gopala and Narayana, all become identified with Vishnu, and by the time of composition of the redaction of Mahabharata that survives till today.
+Pāṇini (c. fourth century BCE), in his Ashtadhyayi (4.3.98), explains the term (Shabda) "Vāsudevaka" as a Bhakta (devotee) of Vāsudeva.
+By the time extent redaction of the Mahabharata took shape, the traditions of Vasudeva-Krishna, Krishna-Gopala, and Narayana were fully identified with Vishnu.

 A Gupta period research makes a "clear mention of Vāsudeva as the exclusive object of worship of a group of people", who are referred to as Bhagavatas.

-According to an opinion of some scholars, in Patanjali's time identification of Krishna with Vāsudeva is an established fact as is surmised from a passage of the Mahabhasya – (jaghana kamsam kila vasudevah).
-This "supposed earliest phase is thought to have been established from the sixth to the fifth centuries BCE at the time of Pāṇini, who in his Astadhyayi explained the word vāsudevaka as a bhakta, devotee, of Vāsudeva and it is believed that Bhagavata religion with the worship od Vāsudeva Krishna was at the root of the Vaishnavism in Indian history."
+In the Mahābhāṣya, the grammarian Patañjali (2nd century BCE) refers to the performance of plays, depicting the slaying of Kaṁsa by Vāsudeva (jaghāna kaṁsaṁ kila vāsudevaḥ), indicating that the legend was well established by his time.
+This "supposed earliest phase is thought to have been established from the sixth to the fifth centuries BCE at the time of Pāṇini, who in his Astadhyayi explained the word vāsudevaka as a bhakta, devotee, of Vāsudeva and it is believed that Bhagavata religion with the worship of Vāsudeva Krishna was at the root of the Vaishnavism in Indian history."